hmodding/web-monorepo/README.md

 ```

 ## Disclaimer
-This monorepo might not be strcutured properly and is might be in an unstable state.
+This monorepo might not be strcutured properly and might be in an unstable state.